-The main sings of a stroke can be summed up in the F.A.S.T. acronym:
+The main sings of a stroke can be summed up in the B.E.
+F.A.S.T. acronym:

 FACE: Ask the person to smile.
 Does one side of the face droop?